A Celtic Pilgrimage

 1. How much walking will we do each day?
 Will that be strenuous, or on uneven terrain?

-We will walk between 1-3 miles per day.
-The walking in Dublin will be flat, with the exception of cobble stone streets in some of the more historic areas.
+We will walk between 1-2 miles per day, perhaps two-and-a-half on one of the days.
+The walking in Dublin will be flat, with the exception of cobblestone streets in some of the more historic areas.
 For the rest of the trip, you can expect to be walking through grasslands, with some change in elevation at the hills.
 We will be taking our time with all of the walking.
 Depending on how much you want to explore, you can choose to walk more or less, or take a rest day.

 2. How much time will you be with the group vs. how much alone time might you get?